|

 the careful scrutiny of social science.

-This multifaceted anthology is both applied and theoretical in its
+This multifaceted anthology is both applied and theoretical

 approach, containing cross-cultural case studies and personal